Get our free email newsletter

 Figure 2: Ideal response compared with the situation with problems in high frequency.

 At frequencies lower than 200kHz, the ideal response is equal to the real response.
-At frequencies higher than 100MHz the real filter has no effect (IL=0dB).
-For the frequency range between 400kHz and 100MHz insertion losses are really different from the ideal design.
+At frequencies higher than 100MHz, the real filter has no effect (IL=0dB).
+For the frequency range between 400kHz and 100MHz, insertion losses are really different from the ideal design.

-If we are using this filter for conducted emissions from 150kHz to 30MHz the results will be really bad.
+If we are using this filter for conducted emissions from 150kHz to 30MHz, the results will be really bad.

 One of the most useful instruments for your laboratory is an impedance analyzer.
-I have a really good Agilent 4294A with 40Hz to 110MHz frequency range.
+I have a really good Agilent 4294A with a 40Hz to 110MHz frequency range.

-In Figure 3, you can see the frequency response for the 2uF and 130uH I used in my prototype measured by the 4294A.
+In Figure 3, you can see the frequency response for the 2uF and 130uH I used in my prototype, measured by the 4294A.

 Figure 3: Measuring the response of real components.

-The inductor has SRF equal to 2.8MHz so the component is inductive (130uH) below that frequency but the inter-winding parasitic capacitance (24.4pF) is dominant at higher frequencies.
+The inductor has SRF equal to 2.8MHz, so the component is inductive (130uH) below that frequency, but the inter-winding parasitic capacitance (24.4pF) is dominant at higher frequencies.

-Note that, increasing the nominal value of the components to obtain a better filtering effect is only effective at low frequencies because with bigger components (usually with higher parasitics), the self-resonant frequencies are reduced and behavior in high frequencies is destroyed.
+Note that increasing the nominal value of the components to obtain a better filtering effect is only effective at low frequencies because with bigger components (usually with higher parasitics), the self-resonant frequencies are reduced, and behavior in high frequencies is destroyed.

 Related Articles